psycopg/psycopg/docs/api/crdb.rst

 .. autoclass:: CrdbConnectionInfo

-    The object is returned by the `!info` attribute of `CrdbConnection` and `AsyncCrdbConnection`.
+    The object is returned by the `~psycopg.Connection.info` attribute of `CrdbConnection` and `AsyncCrdbConnection`.

-    The object behaves like the `!ConnectionInfo`, with the following
+    The object behaves like `!ConnectionInfo`, with the following differences:
-    differences:

     .. autoattribute:: vendor

         The `CockroachDB` string.

     .. autoattribute:: server_version

-    .. attribute:: backend_pid

-        Always 0 as not reported by CockroachDB.

 .. data:: adapters